nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 ## 1. Introduction

 Users that want to interact with another system want to use real-world names when they search for organizations.
 DIDs do not solve this problem.
-VCs can add information (claims) to a DID.
+VCs can add this information (claims) to a DID.
 This RFC builds upon [RFC011](rfc011-verifiable-credential.md).

 ## 2. Terminology